Hythe Pier, Railway and Ferry: Hythe Pier

+On 18 November 2024, Blue Funnel confirmed the sale of the pier to a newly formed entity called The Hythe Pier Company Ltd.

 Hythe Pier Railway

-The 1878 Act of Parliament made provision for the construction of a tramway along the pier, although one was not originally laid.
+The 1878 act of Parliament made provision for the construction of a tramway along the pier, although one was not originally laid.
 The trucks that carried luggage along the pier were found to be damaging the pier decking, and in 1909 a narrow gauge railway was constructed on the northern side of the pier to replace them.
 The vehicles were hand-propelled, and the track was laid flush with the pier decking.